zaphosting/docs/docs/citadel-forgedwithfire-firststeps-connect.md

 ---
 id: citadel-forgedwithfire-firststeps-connect
 title: "Citadel Forged With Fire: Connect to the server"
-description: "Information about various ways on how to connect to your Citadel Forged With Fire server from ZAP-Hosting"
+description: "Discover how to connect smoothly to your Citadel Forged With Fire server and troubleshoot common issues for a seamless gaming experience → Learn more now"
 sidebar_label: Connect to the server
 services:
   - gameserver-citadel